raghavs6/ego_trajectory_challenge/README.md

      ```
      frame_id, x_min, y_min, x_max, y_max
      ```
-   - Use the bounding box center (u, v) as the pixel location of the traffic light. alternatively, you could look into averging depth of a small patch around the center for better noise sensitivity.
+   - Use the bounding box center (u, v) as the pixel location of the traffic light.
+Alternatively, you could look into averging depth of a patch around the center for better noise sensitivity.

 2. **3D Position from Depth Data**
    - Each frame has a `.npz` file containing a 3D array of shape `(H, W, 3)`.